Sinusitis: A simple plan to prevent and eliminate it

-(NOTE: Sinus cavities do not develop in our forehead until we are about 6 or 7 years old.
-Therefore headaches in early childhood are not usually due to sinus infections.)
+Note: Sinus cavities do not develop in our forehead until we are about 6 or 7 years old.
+Therefore, headaches in early childhood are not usually due to sinus infections.

 Common treatments for sinusitis include antibiotics to kill bacteria, decongestants that reduce the swelling of the inflamed mucus membrane, and pain relievers like aspirin and ibuprofen.

 The disease is now known as EFRS (eosinophilic fungal rhinosinusitis) or EMRS (eosinophilic mucinous rhinosinusitis).
+Invasive fungal rhinosinusitis also has the potential to spread, moving from the sinus cavity.5

-Interestingly, those control subjects who did not have sinusitis also had an overgrowth of fungus.
-However, the miserable patients suffering with sinusitis symptoms had a type of white blood cell called an “eosinophile” that was active.
-The eosinophiles released a product called MBP (Major Basic Protein) into the mucus lining which attacks and kills the fungus but is also extremely irritating to the lining of the sinuses.
+- The eosinophils released a product called MBP (Major Basic Protein) into the mucus lining.
+This attacks and kills the fungus but is also extremely irritating to the lining of the sinuses.
 MBP injures the lining of the sinuses and allows bacteria to proliferate.

-The injury to the lining of the sinuses by the fungus led to the now popular belief that treatment of chronic sinusitis should be directed at the fungus rather than the bacteria.
+The injury to the lining of the sinuses by the fungus led to the now-popular belief that treatment of chronic sinusitis should be directed at the fungus rather than the bacteria.

-The misuse of antibiotics, a high sugar diet, stress, birth control pills, cortisol and other drugs (including recreational drugs and alcohol) all cause an overgrowth of fungi.
-Exposure to mold and fungi in the environment, both due to water leaks from roofs and plumbing as well as more efficient homes with less air exchange, are also culprits.
+The misuse of antibiotics, a high-sugar diet, stress, birth control pills, cortisol, and other drugs (including recreational drugs and alcohol) all cause an overgrowth of fungi.
+Exposure to mold and fungi in the environment — both due to water leaks from roofs and plumbing, as well as more efficient homes with less air exchange — are also culprits.

 Body Ecology is a system of health and healing that emphasizes the positive side of healing by introducing beneficial bacteria into your body versus killing bacteria with antibiotics.

-- Steam your face twice a day and put essential oils that are antifungal in the water.
-The moist heat relieves symptoms and provides needed moisture for your nasal passages.
-The oils are anti-fungal and antibacterial.
+- Steam your face twice a day and put antifungal essential oils in the water.
+(We love the selection from our friends at Vibrant Blue Oils.)The moist heat relieves symptoms and provides needed moisture for your nasal passages, made more soothing when using oils that are antifungal and antibacterial.